Uniswap/interface/WIDGETS_README.md

-# Uniswap Labs' Swap Widget
+# Uniswap Labs Swap Widget

 The Swap Widget bundles the whole swapping experience into a single React component that developers can easily embed in their app with one line of code.